Keio University

 Recently, I received a copy of "Fukuzawa Yukichi: On Education" (Keio University Press, 2024; hereinafter referred to as the "New Edition"), edited by Keita Yamauchi.
 I had heard for some time that a revised and expanded edition of "The Collected Works of Fukuzawa Yukichi, Volume 5" (Keio University Press, 2002; hereinafter referred to as the "Old Edition"), which was published with the late Professor Shunsaku Nishikawa as co-editor, would be released, and it has finally been published.

-Comparing the contents of the old and new editions immediately, I found that several new documents have been added, and the commentary at the end of the book has been carefully revised to include references to these new materials.
+Comparing the contents of the old and new editions immediately, several new documents have been added as supplements, and the commentary at the end of the book has been carefully revised, including references to these newly collected materials.
 Furthermore, although it is a voluminous book of nearly 500 pages including the main text and commentary, it has been redesigned with a softcover, making it flexible and handy.

-The many discourses of Fukuzawa contained in this book—including public speaking, editorials, letters, and memorial tributes to disciples—all have various contexts as their background.
-Since they are recorded in their original Meiji-era literary style rather than modern translations, at first glance, they retain the appearance of somewhat unapproachable "historical documents."
+The many discourses by Fukuzawa contained in this book—including speeches, editorials, letters, and memorial tributes to students—all have various contexts as their background.
+Since they are recorded in their original Meiji-era literary style rather than in modern Japanese translation, at first glance, they maintain the appearance of somewhat unapproachable "historical documents."

 Based on this nature as a collection of historical materials, the Old Edition provided furigana for expressions that are somewhat difficult to understand or phrasings unique to Fukuzawa.
-Furthermore, short explanations of word meanings, proper nouns such as names appearing in the text, and historical facts were noted in the margins of each odd-numbered page.
-The New Edition continues this editorial policy, which envisions a wide range of readers beyond historical researchers.
+Furthermore, short explanations regarding the meanings of those words, proper nouns such as personal names appearing in the text, and historical facts were noted in the margins of each odd-numbered page of the two-page spreads.
+The New Edition carries forward this editorial policy, which envisions a wide range of readers beyond historical researchers.

 Let us turn our perspective slightly toward the content of this book.
-In fact, there have been several collections of materials themed on Fukuzawa's educational theory, such as "Selected Works of Fukuzawa Yukichi, Volume 3" (Iwanami Shoten, 1980; edited by Masafumi Tomita, with selection and commentary by Masami Yamazumi) and "Fukuzawa Yukichi's Collected Essays on Education" (Iwanami Bunko, 1991; edited by Yamazumi).
-This is because there was no thinker in late 19th-century Japan who worked as passionately as Fukuzawa to create and realize a modern vision of humanity.
+In fact, there have been several collections of materials themed on Fukuzawa's educational theory, such as "Selected Works of Fukuzawa Yukichi, Volume 3" (Iwanami Shoten, 1980; edited by Masafumi Tomita, with Masami Yamazumi as selector and commentator) and "Fukuzawa Yukichi's Collected Essays on Education" (Iwanami Bunko, 1991; edited by Yamazumi).
+This is because there was no thinker in Japan during the latter half of the 19th century who worked as passionately as Fukuzawa toward the creation and realization of a modern image of humanity.

 However, while Fukuzawa's educational theory certainly guided Japan's modernization, there were many areas where it ended in vain.
-Yamauchi also clearly states in the "Preface" (described later) of this book that "Fukuzawa's educational theory... was a minority view not only in the Meiji era but even in the Showa era until the end of the war, and it never became the dominant trend of the times."
+Mr. Yamauchi also clearly states in the "Preface" (described later) of this book: "Fukuzawa's educational theory... was a minority view not only in the Meiji era but even in the Showa era until the end of the war, and it never came to represent the mainstream of the times."

 So, what is the aim of the editor of this collection?
-It can be found in the fact that the compiled materials are arranged not merely as raw material to extract Fukuzawa's educational theory ideally and abstractly, but within an organic connection to the "place" of Keio University, where Fukuzawa himself practiced and attempted education.
+It can be found in the fact that the compiled materials are arranged not merely as subject matter for extracting Fukuzawa's educational theory ideologically and abstractly, but within an organic connection linked to the "place" of Keio University, where Fukuzawa himself practiced and attempted education.

-On the other hand, Part I contains documents regarding reforms to the academic organization, including integrated education, and appeals to the Keio Gijuku Shachu and Keio students.
-These convey that Fukuzawa's discourse on education was issued while intersecting with the landscapes associated with Keio University.
-The structure of this book appeals to the reader that, in order to understand Fukuzawa's educational theory, one must not forget that his theories were forged through a constant back-and-forth with the place of their practice.
+On the other hand, Part I contains documents calling upon the Keio Gijuku Shachu, Keio students, and former students, as well as reforms to the academic organization including integrated education.
+These convey that Fukuzawa's discourses related to education were issued while intersecting with the landscapes associated with Keio University.
+The structure of this book appeals to the reader that, in order to understand Fukuzawa's educational theory, one must not forget that his theories were forged through a constant back-and-forth with the site of their practice.

-Beyond this, in the New Edition, Yamauchi contributes a preface titled "To Enjoy Reading This Book," which notably recommends newly that readers "read aloud as if you have become Fukuzawa Yukichi, without worrying about the detailed meanings."
-He explains that by tasting the rhythm of Fukuzawa's writing style through voice, it becomes "significantly easier to read."
+Beyond this, in the New Edition, Mr. Yamauchi contributes a preface titled "To Enjoy Reading This Book," and it is noteworthy that he newly recommends "reading aloud several materials as if you were Fukuzawa Yukichi, without worrying about the fine details of the meaning."
+He explains that by tasting the rhythm of Fukuzawa's literary style through the voice, it becomes "significantly easier to read."

-In this preface to the New Edition, written in a simple and polite tone, he proposes the recommendation of reading aloud as a way to directly "enjoy" and become familiar with Fukuzawa's original texts without the intervention of modern translations.
-Here, I feel Yamauchi's passionate expectation to invite young Keio students into the study of Fukuzawa and the history of Keio University in the future.
+In the preface of this New Edition, which addresses the reader in a simple, polite tone, he proposes the recommendation of reading aloud as a way to directly "enjoy" and become familiar with Fukuzawa's original texts without going through modern translations.
+Here, I feel Mr. Yamauchi's passionate expectation to invite young Keio students into the research of Fukuzawa and the history of Keio University in the future.